Which way to start your studies?

 You can find your schedule in your teaching unit's CampUAS course:

 In these courses you will find links to every offer in your timetable.
 You can then enroll in the courses of your lectures and seminars yourself.
+You have to be logged in with your CIT-Account.

 You don't know to which teaching unit your course belongs?
 Find out here (German only).